RimoVR/Planetbyte/memory-bank/activeContext.md

 ### Documentation
 - Added detailed gameplay refinements document with enhanced mechanics and systems
+- Updated progress.md to reflect the latest changes and completed tasks
 - Created initial memory bank structure with core documentation files:
   - `projectbrief.md`: Comprehensive overview of the game concept and requirements
   - `productContext.md`: Why the project exists and user experience goals